Animal Crossing: New Horizons — How to invite villagers to your island or make them move out

 Visiting campers can be really hard to convince, though.
 You'll likely need to invite them to your island at least three times and craft souvenirs for them each day they visit.
 Make sure to check in with them multiple times each day to see if they're willing to move in permanently.
 I had to invite Flora three days in a row and craft her some furniture each day, before she became interested in staying.
 But, then I was able to choose which of my villagers I kicked off of my island to make way for her.

-I'm personally not a big fan of time traveling within Animal Crossing games since it feels kind of like cheating and it also has the potential to mess with your game.
-However, there is a time traveling method that ensures you can get someone to move off of your island.
-You just don't get to choose which villager it is.
+One way to make a villager move away is via time traveling.
+I'm personally not a big fan of this within Animal Crossing games since it feels kind of like cheating and it also has the potential to mess with your game.
+However, if you don't mind doing this then go for it.
+Just note that you don't get to choose which villager gets removed from your island.
 Here's how to do it.

 - Go into the System Settings menu on your Nintendo Switch.